Kirriereoch Hike

 The image below is from close to the bottom of the west ridge of Kirriereoch.
 The cliffs are all on the south side, right in this view.

-There is a faint trail all the way from here to the summit, and this first part is the steepest, although not quite as steep as it looks from here.
+There is a faint trail all the way from here to the summit, with this first part being the steepest, although not quite as steep as it looks from here.

 Kirriereoch West Ridge Route image